 Recommended by: Editor’s choice

-Italy is one of the most desirable countries in the world and in the high-season, it can be nearly impossible to visit the country without standing in the long lines or getting stuck in traffic because millions of other tourists are fighting to see the same sights as you.
+Italy is one of the most desirable countries in the world and in the high season, it can be nearly impossible to visit the country without standing in long lines or getting stuck in traffic because millions of other tourists are fighting to see the same sights as you.

-One of those places is the Campania region that is located in the south of Italy and has many unbelievable and ancient monuments and sights.
+One of those places is the Campania region which is located in the south of Italy and has many unbelievable and ancient monuments and sights.